Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 The six components I won’t compromise on

-Geographic boundaries
+- Geographic boundaries

-Ideal customer profile segmentation
+- Ideal customer profile segmentation

 You need a defined ICP before assigning a single account.
 Otherwise, reps chase noise.
 Segment by fit, buying potential, and practical coverage needs, not just postal codes.

-Account assignment grids
+- Account assignment grids

-Many leaders tend to get lazy concerning account assignment grids.
 Build explicit assignment rules.
 Named accounts, house accounts, new inbound ownership, exception handling, and escalation rules should all be documented.

 A territory without ownership rules becomes an internal dispute machine.

-Revenue goals tied to actual opportunity
+- Revenue goals tied to actual opportunity

 Quotas have to reflect territory potential.
-If the opportunity base is uneven, the targets can't be identical.
-That isn't meritocracy.
-That's bad management.
+If the opportunity base is uneven, targets can’t be identical.
+That isn’t meritocracy.
+That’s bad management.

-Coverage models
+- Coverage models

 Decide how each segment gets covered.
 Some accounts deserve in‑person attention.
 Others need scheduled touches or lighter field coverage.
 Different account types require different service levels.

-Quarterly review cadence
+- Quarterly review cadence

 The blueprint in practice